seek-oss/seek.automation.stub/README.md

 It allows you to stub a service by listening on a port and accepting requests, and replying based on the interactions which are specified in a pact.

 The pact can be loaded in, either as a file, JSON string or from pact broker.

 Please see examples below.

-## Example
+## Examples

 This one line will create a service listening on port 9000, and loads the specified pact file from hard disk: